GUIDEWIRE SOFTWARE, INC.

 - Overseeing all matters relating to stockholder advisory voting on executive compensation for the Company's named executive officers ("say-on-pay"), the frequency of such voting, and stockholder advisory voting regarding change of control or "golden parachute" payments.

-The Compensation Committee shall maintain written minutes of its meetings, which minutes will be filed with the minutes of the meetings of the Board.
+The Compensation Committee shall maintain written minutes of its meetings, and each written consent to action taken without a meeting, which minutes and consents will be filed with the minutes of the meetings of the Board.

 The Compensation Committee shall make regular reports to the full Board on the actions and recommendations of the Compensation Committee.

 Members of the Compensation Committee shall receive such fees, if any, for their service as Compensation Committee members as determined by the Board.